Abhijay007/uptane-demo/docs/Standard/uptane-standard.md

 Full verification SHALL be performed by Primary ECUs and SHOULD be performed by Secondary ECUs.
 In the following instructions, whenever an ECU is directed to download metadata, it applies only to Primary ECUs.

 Before starting full verification, the repository mapping metadata SHALL be consulted to determine where to download metadata from.
 This procedure assumes the basic Uptane case: there are only two repositories (Director and Image), and all image paths are required to be signed by both repositories.
-If a more complex repository layout is being used, refer to [\[DEPLOY\]](#DEPLOY) for guidance on how to determine where metadata could be downloaded from.
+If a more complex repository layout is being used, refer to [\[DEPLOY\]](#deploy) for guidance on how to determine where metadata could be downloaded from.

 In order to perform full verification, an ECU SHALL perform the following steps: